marty-jiffar/Kattis/README.md

 # Kattis

-My solutions to Kattis problems.
+This repository consists of my solutions to Kattis problems.
+I am coding in Python.